pivotal/docs-tap/learning-center/local-install-guides/deploying-to-kind.md

 ## Create a configuration yaml file for Learning Center package

-Create a file called educates-value.yaml in your current directory with the data provided below.
+Create a file called learningcenter-value.yaml in your current directory with the data provided below.
 ```
 #!
-The namespace in which to deploy Educates.
-For now must be "eduk8s" as
+The namespace in which to deploy Learning Center.
+For now must be "learningcenter" as
-namespace: educates
+namespace: learningcenter
 #!
 DNS parent subdomain used for training portal and workshop ingresses.
 ingressDomain: workshops.example.com
 #!
 Ingress class for where multiple ingress controllers exist and need to